Transitioning to another culture is hard. Sometimes it’s brutally hard.

 It’s a lot of newness, and while often exciting and doable, new things all the time take a toll.

 In the thick of dealing with a tantruming child, my typical feelings of over-whelmedness are ten-fold.
 Our regular support system is no longer at hand.
-(Yes, we have tons of support in spirit—never the be underestimated!—and there are lots of people here who are watching out for us, but it’s a far cry from the thick web of support we’re used to.)
+(Yes, we have tons of support in spirit—never to be underestimated!—and there are lots of people here who are watching out for us, but it’s a far cry from the thick web of support we’re used to.)
 We are going this alone.
 That’s the hard truth.

 Yesterday, for the first time in weeks, we had a regular afternoon rest time.
 Throughout the day, I had enough energy and resolve to follow through with discipline issues (and were there ever issues, hoo-boy).
 Perhaps we’re finally coming down a little bit, relaxing into this new place that is to be our home, and now, with the extra time and space, comes the payback for all the changes that we’ve gone through?
 Whatever the case, it’s emotionally exhausting.